ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/how-to/subscribe-to-store-events.markdown

 ## `OnFailedRequest`
-This event is invoked before a request fails, allows you to, for example, track and log failed requests.
+This event is invoked before a request fails.
+It allows you, for example, to track and log failed requests.
 It should be defined with this signature:
 {CODE-BLOCK: csharp}
 private void OnFailedRequestEvent(object sender, FailedRequestEventArgs args);